Amid COVID worries, fist bumps for Biden — with exceptions

 “We’re trying to minimize contact as much as possible where we can,” White House press secretary Karine Jean-Pierre told reporters traveling aboard Air Force One with the president.

 But such precautions did not appear to be in place on Tuesday before Biden left for the Middle East, when he mingled and shook hands with members of Congress at a White House picnic.
+And they appear unsupported by science, as COVID-19 is an airborne virus, not one transmitted by touch.

 Biden is set to meet with Saudi King Salman and the crown prince when he flies to the kingdom on Friday.
 The highly anticipated meeting is being closely scrutinized as the White House looks to reset the U.S.-Saudi relationship after a rocky start in the Biden presidency.